syntaxsurge/useful-seo-functions-by-syntaxsurge/README.md

 ### Manual Installation

 1. **Download the Plugin:**
    Download the plugin zip file from the WordPress Plugin Directory or the official website of **Useful SEO Functions by SyntaxSurge**.
+[Download the latest version of the plugin HERE](https://serpcraft.tawk.help/article/download-wordpress-plugin-for-serpcraftcom)

 2. **Upload the Plugin:**
    From your WordPress Dashboard, navigate to `Plugins > Add New`.
 There, you will find an option to `Upload Plugin` next to the page title.
 Click it.